 Physical Hazards

 Physical hazards are those that come from the environment and conditions in the workplace and can cause harm to an individual’s body.
-These hazards include exposure to loud noise, vibrations, extreme temperatures, and other physical factors that can result in injury or harm.
+These hazards include exposure to loud noises, vibrations, extreme temperatures, and other physical factors that can result in injury or harm

 Chemical Hazards